Star-Academy/codestar-internship/Projects/Phase09-Web/issue-template-Phase09-Part2.md

   - [ ] Write a simple table with 2 cell and 2 row, using HTML. (use <a target="_blank" href="https://www.w3schools.com/tags/">this link</a> for help)

     `[FILL HERE WITH YOUR ANSWER.]`
-  - [ ] Write a form with following fields.
-Name which is string, gender which is a radio button, age which is number and a check box for reading the privacy policy.
+  - [ ] Write a form with the following fields.
+Name which is a string, gender which is a radio button, age which is number, and a checkbox for reading the privacy policy.

     `[FILL HERE WITH YOUR ANSWER.]`
 - [ ] Implement your search engine website using only HTML.
-It has static content and does not connect to server.
-(You need two page one for home page and another for result page like google)
+It has static content and does not connect to the server.
+(You need two pages one for home page and another for result page like google)

 ## CSS

 - [ ] Read CSS part of document and answer questions below:
   - [ ] Why do we need css?

-      `[FILL HERE WITH YOUR ANSWER. (feel free to write in persian)]`
+      `[FILL HERE WITH YOUR ANSWER. (feel free to write in Persian)]`

-  - [ ] What is the syntax for linking a css file with the name of myStyle.css to html page.
+  - [ ] What is the syntax for linking a CSS file with the name of myStyle.css to an HTML page.

     `[FILL HERE WITH YOUR ANSWER.]`
-  - [ ] What would following selector selects.(check all the correct answers) input.name-field :
+  - [ ] What would the following selector selects. (check all the correct answers) input.name-field :
     - [ ] `<input type="text" />`

     - [ ] `<span class="name-field"></span>`